top of page

 Roads and Traffic

 One of the most significant threats to hedgehog populations in the UK is road traffic.
 Hedgehogs often roam far and wide in search of food, mates, and territory.
 Unfortunately, their nocturnal habits and small size make them especially vulnerable to becoming roadkill.
-Slow down and stay alert while driving, especially in areas where hedgehogs are known to be active, like suburban neighborhoods and rural roads.
+Slow down and stay alert while driving, especially in areas where hedgehogs are known to be active, like suburban neighbourhoods and rural roads.

 Making a Difference